 What is Gen Alpha?
-Everything You Need to Know About the First Fully Digital Generation
+Everything About the First Fully Digital Generation

 Who is Gen Alpha?

-Generation Alpha includes anyone born from 2013 to approximately 2025, making the oldest members currently around 12 years old.
+Generation Alpha includes anyone born from 2013 onward, making the oldest members currently around 12 years old.
 The youngest are being born right now.
 With an estimated 2.5 million Gen Alphas born globally each week, this generation will eventually reach over 2 billion people, making it the largest generation in history.

 The name comes from starting a new cycle in the Greek alphabet after Generation Z. Australian social researcher Mark McCrindle coined the term, recognizing that this generation represents a fresh start and a fundamentally different relationship with technology and society than any generation before them.

-• Population: On track to reach 2 billion by 2025
+- Population: on track to reach 2 billion

 While Gen Z grew up alongside developing technology, Gen Alpha has never known a world without smartphones, tablets, voice assistants, and artificial intelligence.
 The iPad was released in 2010, just three years before the first Gen Alphas were born.
 For this generation, touchscreens are as natural as pencils and paper were for previous generations.